-The next point, listening to her, is one I’ve seen men and boys struggle with over the years.
-Pick up artists, self-proclaimed “alpha males,” and other similar scum across the internet make no secret about the way they devalue women’s speech.
+Really listening to women is something I’ve seen a lot of men and boys struggle with over the years.
+Pick up artists, self-proclaimed “alpha males,” and other similar scum make no secret about the way they devalue women’s speech.
 Those people didn’t just appear from nowhere of course, they’re reflecting and reinforcing very old modes of thinking.
 I remember being a teenager and having a wrestling coach who made a joke during practice that if you know what you’re doing it’s easy to turn “Don’t!
-Stop!” into “Don’t stop!”
+Stop!” into “Don’t stop!”.
 I remember my father saying in all seriousness that women just aren’t intellectuals and you can’t expect them to be.
 I remember any number of TV shows with jokes around women just talking endlessly until the man tunes out.
 I’d like to think things have improved in the intervening decades, but I’d be lying to myself.
 Our entire society tells men and boys not to value women’s words.
-The conditioning is pervasive and not subtle.
-I’m not going to attempt to solve that societal problem in this essay, but I will say that it’s impossible to build friendships and relationships with people when you devalue what they tell you and ignore boundaries.
+The conditioning is not subtle.
+It’s impossible to build friendships and relationships with people when you devalue what they tell you and ignore boundaries.

 The third point, sharing her joy, is in some ways the most critical.
-Strong relationships, whether friendships or romantic, are based on connecting to the parts of the other person that light them up.
+Strong friendships and relationships are based on connecting to the parts of the other person that light them up.
 Most people like to be around people who make them feel good.
 It isn’t always easy, especially when a relationship gets strained.
-It requires remembering that the other person is – in fact – a person with their own desires and dreams and not an object or a status symbol.
+It also requires remembering the other person is a person with their own desires and dreams and not an object or a status symbol.
 I truly believe that failing here is one of the biggest reasons people break up.

 What would you add to my list?